-- 2.2.
-I also welcome the fact that the Living Wage has seen the multiple between the annual salary of our lowest paid Council employee and the Chief Executive as a ratio, yet again drop within the last 12 months, from 1:8.52 to 1:8.47.
-The Council is committed to fair pay, and it is welcomed that our pay ratio is significantly below the 9-12:1 ratios found elsewhere. - 2.3.
-This pay policy outlines the basis on which Carmarthenshire County Council can compete in labour markets at all levels and for all roles, enabling the Council to attract, retain, and fairly reward people with the knowledge, experience, skills and attributes that are essential to the effective delivery of services to residents, businesses, and other stakeholders in Carmarthenshire. - 2.4.
+- 2.3.
+I also welcome the fact that the Living Wage has seen the multiple between the annual salary of our lowest paid Council employee and the Chief Executive as a ratio, yet again drop within the last 12 months, from 1:7.61 to 1:7.23 - 2.4.
+This pay policy outlines the basis on which Carmarthenshire County Council can compete in labour markets at all levels and for all roles, enabling the Council to attract, retain, and fairly reward people with the knowledge, experience, skills, and attributes that are essential to the effective delivery of services to residents, businesses, and other stakeholders in Carmarthenshire. - 2.5.
 We are mindful of our obligations as an equal opportunities employer and want to ensure that people are treated fairly and with respect in all its activities and processes.
-The Council aims to be an organisation that recruits and retains a diverse and skilful workforce from the local community and beyond, and its approach to the pay and conditions of its workforce is intended to support this objective. - 2.5.
-Over the last 10 years, the Council has bridged a £120m budget shortfall and the reductions in funding have been exacerbated by the requirement to fund pressures in a number of service areas including statutory social care (both for adults and children), the delivery of Waste Services, and our Education service provision.
-The amount therefore available for all other services has consequently fallen in real terms over the same period.
-Even looking forward to the 2021/22 proposed budget allocation by Welsh Government, the Council is likely to receive a real term decrease in budget allocation due to significant pressures in the areas of Pay & Pension.

-- 2.6.
-Furthermore, we continue to provide the opportunity for our workforce to take advantage of a number of benefits such as the purchasing of additional annual leave and agile working which provide much needed flexibility for employees as well as assisting us to manage the continued financial burdens that we face in balancing our budget and thereby enabling us to protect jobs and essential services, which is one of my key priorities. - 2.7.
-Finally, the last 12 months have been particularly difficult for all of us as a result of the challenges we all faced during the Covid19 Pandemic.
-However, from an employment perspective we have been able to put in place policies that have allowed the authority to maximise the flexibility of deploying our staff where there was greatest need, so that the most vulnerable in our communities were supported and protected.
-I am incredibly proud and grateful to those staff who went that extra mile to respond to those challenges.
-This flexibility and commitment reinforces the powerful effect that a 'One-Team' approach can create.
+The Council aims to be an organisation that recruits and retains a diverse and skilful workforce from the local community and beyond, and its approach to the pay and conditions of its workforce is intended to support this objective. - 2.6.
+Furthermore, we continue to provide the opportunity for our workforce to take advantage of a number of benefits such as the purchasing of additional annual leave and hybrid working which provide much needed flexibility for employees as well as assisting us to manage the continued financial burdens that we face in balancing our budget and thereby enabling us to protect jobs and essential services, which is one of my key priorities. - 2.7.
+The Council continues to work hard to preserve jobs and front-line services and provide fair pay to our employees despite the on-going budget reductions.
+These reductions continue to impact on us as a Council, which means that some difficult decisions will need to be made during the coming financial year, and the years to follow.
+However, we will focus on making the best use of the money we have, and the resources available to us.
+We will focus on making sure that our pay structures are designed to better fit our future challenges whilst still enabling us to attract, retain and motivate our staff and be an Employer of Choice.
+We recognise that we are operating in a competitive recruitment market and our extensive suite of flexible people policies help to attract and retain staff by offering flexible working patterns, time off and opportunities for development.